lucdoe/opengateway/README.md

 The gateway layer can handle typical tasks that would otherwise be governed by each service individually so the services can concentrate on one domain-specific task.
 This central layer between the client and the services allows monitoring, caching, analytics, and request conversion.

 To identify what services, the API gateway accesses a service registry to look up registered services.
 The Gateway is, therefore, entirely decoupled from the services.
-That makes the Circuit breaker pattern an essential tool where a certain amount of services can fail or retry before a request fails.
+That makes the circuit breaker pattern an essential tool where a certain number of services can fail or retry before a request fails.

 Generally, there are fewer requests due to the orchestration of an API Gateway, although it adds another hop in the network.